 The school participates in the Child Adult Care Food Program (CACFP), a federal program that sets standards for serving nutritious meals.
 The required menu components include milk, meat & meat alternatives, vegetables, fruits, and grains, and all minimum serving sizes for age and components for each meal are served.
-All meals are served with unflavored 1% milk or skim milk, and whole milk for children under the age of 24 months.
+All meals are served with unflavored 1% milk and whole milk for children under the age of 24 months.
 Children can have water at any time throughout the day.
 Children can also bring water bottles from home.
 Meals are served every 3 hours.
 Menus are created monthly, posted outside each classroom, and posted in Class Dojo.
 Any changes to the menu will be posted on Class Dojo.

 In each classroom, meal times are served family style.
 Family style dining is when children and teachers sit together at a table for a meal or snack and pass and scoop their food with assistance from teaching staff.
 This type of meal service encourages children to try new foods, learn to politely decline food, understand the appropriate use of utensils, and learn assistance in setting and cleaning the table after the meal.
-Staff sit and eat with students to build socialization skills, increase table manners, and build rapport with students.